SirKairon/Scheduler/README.md

 ## Description

-What2Eat is a web application made using Flask.
+Scheduler is a web application made using Flask.
 It is a dynamic and responsive schedule-maker that has a nested, priority-based algorithm for tasks which the user considers primary or fixed in their schedule, and secondary tasks which they want to complete but don't know when.

 ## Technical Description